Evictions are increasing as judges grow tired of the national moratorium

-In mid-March, the Texas Supreme Court refused to extend an order that gave judges the authority to enforce the Centers for Disease Control and Prevention moratorium, a decision that, according to Dana Karni, managing attorney for Lone Star Legal Aid’s eviction “right to counsel” initiative, has effectively voided the CDC mandate in most of the state.
+In mid-March, the Texas Supreme Court refused to extend an order that gave judges the authority to enforce the Centers for Disease Control and Prevention moratorium, a decision that, according to Dana Karni, managing attorney for Lone Star Legal Aid’s Eviction Right to Counsel Project, has effectively voided the CDC mandate in most of the state.
 Tenants, she said, “are left grasping at straws.”

 Judges in Franklin County, the most populous in Ohio, and in parts of eastern Tennessee have refused to honor the CDC’s latest eviction moratorium, citing a July ruling from the Sixth Circuit Court of Appeals that said the agency lacked authority to ban residential evictions, according to court officials and legal aid lawyers.
 They have done so despite a U.S. Supreme Court ruling in June that left the CDC’s original moratorium in place.